cap-js-community/feature-toggle-library/README.md

 The semantics of the properties are:

-- enabled: if this is false, the corresponding feature toggle gets ignored
+- active: if this is false, the corresponding feature toggle gets ignored
 - appUrl: optional regex for activating _only_ for matching appUrls
   - for CANARY landscape `"\\.cfapps\\.sap\\.hana\\.ondemand\\.com$"`
   - for EU10 landscape `"\\.cfapps\\.eu10\\.hana\\.ondemand\\.com$"`